 NCI's mission is to support decision-making that results in the sustainable management of our natural capital.
 NCI facilitates dialogue between people from academia, policy, business and the civil society.
 It also communicates independent and authoritative scientific evidence for natural capital decision making across the UK.

 NCI’s aim is to be an independent and trusted forum through which decision-makers from academia, business, policy and the civil society can engage in meaningful cross-disciplinary and cross-sectoral dialogue.
 The goal is to embed natural capital thinking in policy and practice based on the best available evidence from across the natural and social sciences.

 Since 2009, the NCI has organised numerous workshops, seminars and dialogue sessions to discuss the value of nature and its services to people.
 NCI’s “Valuing our life support systems” conferences have brought together influencers across academia, policy, business and the civil society to shape the conversation around natural capital.
-We are celebrating our 10th anniversary by organising the third “Valuing our life support systems” conference in May 2019.
+In May 2019, we celebrated our 10th anniversary by organising the third “Valuing our life support systems” conference.

 You can watch a YouTube recording of the latest NCI event here.